GastonKanze/react-app/README.md

 This repository is used for a CICD jenkins process to scan a react code and deploy an app in a K8S cluster.

+## About the process:
+- Create a virtual machine and install Jenkins, Docker, and kubectl on it.
+- Crate a SonarQube container with SonarQube application.
+(Dashboard):  docker run -d --name sonarqube -p 9000:9000 -p 9092:9092 sonarqube
+- Create a Jenkins pipeline to:
+  - Pull the React code from git repository.
+  - Create a SonarQube scanner container to scan the code and check quality and security.
+  - Create an image from a Dockerfile.
+  - Upload the image to Docker Hub repository. https://hub.docker.com/u/gastonkanze
+  - Create a deployment and deploy the image created on K8S.
+If you want to work locally with K8S you can use microk8s.

 ## Files:
 - Jenkinsfile.groovy : File used for the jenkins pipeline , in this file you can find all the process.
 - Dockerfile : File used to build the React image
 - simple-react-app-service.yml : Yaml file with the infrastructure definition to deploy in a K8S cluster.

-## Some considerations:
-You will need:
-  - Jenkins installed
-  - Docker
-  - Kubectl
-  - K8S cluster, if you want to work locally , you can use microk8s
-  - To run the scan with SonarQube you will need the application running:  docker run -d --name sonarqube -p 9000:9000 -p 9092:9092 sonarqube

 ## Screenshots: